Bertie Ahern: Leader of Fianna Fáil

 Ahern succeeded Reynolds as the leader; the first unopposed candidate since Seán Lemass in 1959.
-Ahern was elected as the sixth leader of Fianna Fáil on 19 November 1994.
+Ahern was elected as the sixth leader of Fianna Fáil on 19 December 1994.

 Negotiations for a resumption of government with the Labour Party began immediately.
-It was expected that the coalition would continue and that Ahern would become Taoiseach.
-However, due to new revelations, Labour withdrew from the coalition, opting instead to go into coalition with Fine Gael.
+It was expected that the coalition would be renewed, clearing the way for Ahern to become Taoiseach.
+However, due to revelations that Ahern knew more about an aspect of the scandal that toppled Reynolds than previously known, Labour withdrew from the coalition, opting instead to go into coalition with Fine Gael.
 Ahern found himself as Leader of the Opposition.

 In the 1997 general election Fianna Fáil's campaign centred on Ahern's personal popularity.
 At the election, while Fianna Fáil picked up seats, its preferred coalition partner, the Progressive Democrats, lost more than half their seats.
 However, Labour suffered even heavier losses, leaving Fine Gael short of the support it needed to stay in office.
 Ahern quickly formed a coalition government with the Progressive Democrats, with the support of four Independent TDs.
-On 26 June 1997, aged 45, Ahern became the youngest ever Taoiseach.
+On 26 June 1997, aged 45, Ahern became the youngest Taoiseach since W. T. Cosgrave.